 Session-based and event-based analytics platforms are usually grouped together under the headline “web analytics”.
 However, lumping them all under the same category is a bit misleading.
-Both kinds of platforms allow you to track a similar amount of details, yet they measure them differently and require a different set of analytical skills.
+Both kinds of tracking allow you to track a similar amount of details, yet they measure them differently and require a different set of analytical skills.

-Traditional session-based web analytics platforms measure the traffic on your site and allow you to track metrics like page views, exits, and bounces.
-They rely mostly on session-based data, but allow you to configure events when you need them.
-So, if you want to collect more specific interactions – like form submissions, video views, and external link clicks – you need event tracking.
+Traditional session-based web analytics platforms focus the on the website traffic and allow you to track metrics like page views, exits, and bounces.
+They also let you configure events, like form submissions, video views, and external link clicks, when you need them.
 Google Analytics 3 (GA3), also known as Universal Analytics (UA), is an example of such a platform.

 Yet, there are also analytics platforms built exclusively around defining and tracking events.
 Currently, there are several analytics products based on this data model – Google Analytics 4 (GA4), Mixpanel, Heap, Segment, and Amplitude, to name a few.

 In this article, we’ll show you the differences between session- and event-based tracking methods.
 It will help you to discover which method is better for you.

 Events in analytics are all user interactions on your website.
 Any activity that users perform on a page of your website is an ‘event’ or ‘event hit’, for example: